Unlocking Infinite Potential in People to

 The Central Safety and Health Committee, chaired by the general manager in charge of the Safety & Health Promotion Division and attended by the president, the labor union chairperson, all plant managers in Japan, and the presidents of domestic and overseas subsidiaries, meets four times a year to report and deliberate on various safety and health-related measures, and report the results of these deliberations to the Board of Directors.

-In addition to the deliberation results of the Central Safety and Health Committee, safety information is sent out repeatedly in the President’s New Year message and company newsletters.
-The entire Toyoda Gosei Group carries out these activities.
+In addition to the outcomes of discussions in the Central Safety and Health Committee, the Toyoda Gosei Group comes together to promote activities with the dissemination of safety information through the President’s new year message and company newsletter, and repeated dialogs on safety.
 We also regularly share information with our suppliers through procurement liaison meetings and other means.

 Targets and Achievements (Global)

-We believe it is the Company’s responsibility to ensure that everyone who works on company grounds can return home in the same good health as when they arrived at work.
-We have implemented various measures to achieve our goal of zero critical,*5 severe,*6 and STOP 7*7 accidents on a global basis aimed at a zero-accident, zero-incident workplace.
-In FY2023, we achieved the global goal of zero critical accidents, although two severe STOP 7 accidents involving “crushing or entanglement” occurred at overseas subsidiaries.
+We believe it is the Company’s responsibility to ensure that everyone who works for us returns home in the same good health as when they arrived at work.
+We have implemented various measures to achieve our goal of zero critical*5, severe*6, and STOP7*7 accidents on a global basis aimed at a zero-accident, zero-incident workplace.
+In FY2024, we achieved the global goal of zero critical accidents, although four serious STOP7 accidents involving “crushing or entanglement” occurred at our own facilities and at domestic and overseas subsidiaries.

-■Global Target Achievement in FY2023(including contractors and engineering companies)
+■Global Target Achievement in FY2024(including contractors and engineering companies)

 - *5 Critical: Death